Safety Guidelines

 Besides the cleaning and disinfecting procedures we use, we have also elected to eliminate shared tours.
 This decision was made to help ensure our customers are as comfortable as possible while using our services.

 Hand sanitizer liquid and wipes are available in the shuttle and guests are encouraged to use them frequently.
-The wipes can also be used by guests to wipe down seatbelts, armrests, or other hard non-porous surfaces they may touch during their service.
+Guests can also use the wipes to wipe down seatbelts, armrests, or other hard non-porous surfaces they may touch during their service.

 TCP Number